Are you looking for the best UV light to kill mold in your HVAC system?

 This UV light will kill microbes like mold and at the same time it will remove odors.

-This Honeywell product will kill and prevent mold on your A/C coil at a 99% efficiency.
+This is one of the best UV light for HVAC systems and it will kill and prevent mold on your A/C coil at a 99% efficiency.
 And it will remove VOCs (volatile organic compounds) up to 90%.

 The UV light renews the carbon filter so it is maintenance free.